tristcoil/hanabira.org-japanese-content/markdown_grammar_korean/~해야겠다_[haeyagetta]_(Should,_must,_have_to).md

 Processing keyword: ~해야겠다 [haeyagetta] (Should, must, have to)
 # Korean Grammar Point: ~해야겠다 [haeyagetta] (Should, must, have to)
-# Understanding the Korean Grammar Point "~해야겠다" (Should, Must, Have to)

 ## 1. Introduction
 In Korean, conveying the necessity or strong intention to perform an action involves specific grammatical structures.
 The expression **~해야겠다** is commonly used to indicate that the speaker has realized the need to do something and has decided to take action.
 It translates closely to "should," "must," or "have to" in English and often carries a nuance of personal resolution or spontaneous decision.